Key Takeaways

 Specific Worker Types

-• Independent contractors (must meet classification criteria)
+• Independent contractors must meet state classification criteria to qualify

 • Agricultural workers and seasonal farm laborers